Estampado cliche serigrafia ilustracion byn

 Are clichés reusable?

-What happens if a cliché is damaged during production?
+What happens if a cliché gets damaged?

 Previous